 To top-up your print/copy account with a debit or credit card go to:

-The University will not refund unused print/copy credit, so please ensure you manage your credit carefully, especially towards the end of your course.
+The University does not refund unused print/copy credit, so please ensure you manage your credit carefully, especially towards the end of your course.

 Printing and copying prices are as follows: